One of the most common business models is retailing.

-Create contents and start sharing them on your, retail blog, retail website, news sites, retail Facebook Groups, retail WhatsApp groups and all social media platforms.
-If you’re into health, create health contents.
+Create content and start sharing them on your, retail blog, retail website, news sites, retail Facebook Groups, retail WhatsApp groups and all social media platforms.
+If you’re into health, create health content.
 If you’re into clothing, create clothing contents.
-Your contents must attract your target market and entice them to do business with you—it must not necessarily be promotional.
+Your content must attract your target market and entice them to do business with you—it must not necessarily be promotional.

 So what kind of content must you create?